haiwera-silk-cd/magento-devdocs/guides/v2.0/mtf/features/reporting.md

 **Solution**:

-Step 1.
+步骤1.
 [Dispatch][dispatch] the `failure` event in the test case.
 This event already exists and is added to the code where the FTF processes the test failure.

-Step 2.
+步骤2.
 Open `<magento_2_root_dir>/dev/tests/functional/etc/events.xml`.

-Step 3.
+步骤3.
 Add a preset with required observers and tags.

 {% highlight xml %}
 <preset name="custom">